Removing files in Git

 If you refresh the online repo, the folder should have been removed there as well.

-The above command removes the folder/files from the Git index and working tree as well as from the file system as well.
+The above command removes the folder/files from the Git index and working tree as well as from the file system.

 If you look at the folder, the directory (code2) should be in place.

-After commit command, if you run the push command, you will see the folder is no more exist in the online repo.
+After the commit command, if you run the push command, you will see the folder no longer exists in the online repo.

 Deleting multiple files example

-Suppose, we have a folder name “del-demo” that contains five text files (tst1.txt, tst2.txt tst3.txt tst4.txt tst5.txt).
-We want to remove three files by the single command and upload the changes.
+Suppose, we have a folder named “del-demo” that contains five text files (tst1.txt, tst2.txt tst3.txt tst4.txt tst5.txt).
+We want to remove three files with a single command and upload the changes.
 This is how it can be done:

 The output should be: